Roewe 950: 2017 facelift

 In July 2017, a major facelift was conducted on the 950, and the front view was updated to look in line with the later Roewe vehicles influenced by the Roewe Vision-R electric concept car.
 The rear view was also updated with new LED tail lamps and a horizontal chrome bar above the license plate.

 950 Fuel Cell

 The 950 plug-in hybrid fuel cell was unveiled at the 2014 Beijing Auto Show.
-The 950 Fuel Cell is a duel-power system consisting of a battery and a hydrogen fuel cell which produces 150 hp and has a range of 400 km on the fuel cell which is extended with the battery to 430 km.
+The 950 Fuel Cell is a dual-power system consisting of a battery and a hydrogen fuel cell which produces 150 hp and has a range of 400 km on the fuel cell which is extended with the battery to 430 km.

 The 950 Fuel Cell become the first Chinese production fuel cell passenger vehicle when production commenced in 2016.
 As of October 2019, a 50 vehicle demonstration fleet had been produced for leasing and for the United Nations Development Programme (UNDP) demonstration.
 The fleet had travelled more than 500,000 kilometers.
 The 950 Fuel Cell was not offered to the public.